slinkp/inheritance_talk/slides.rst

 Possibly Controversial Opinion #2: "Template Method" pattern sucks
 ----------------------------------------------------------------------

 TODO: Why it sucks?

-Because it ties reuse very tightly to the inheritance tree and is very hard to refactor away from that tree.
+Symptom: reuse is tied very tightly to the inheritance tree and is very hard to refactor away from that tree.

-Because as that tree grows, you don't have a yo-yo problem anymore, you have a pinball problem:
+Symptom: As that tree grows, you don't have a yo-yo problem anymore, you have a pinball problem:

 TODO can't find decent pinball gif maybe convert this somehow?? https://vine.co/v/M2vKeePb2TQ

+Good simple example: unittest.TestCase.
+The setUp() and tearDown() are expected to be overridden.
+Good because:
+* Shallow inheritance - you often just inherit TestCase directly and done
+* Optional - you can omit either/both
+* Few hooks - only two!
+* No state to worry about (except whatever *you* add)

+So template method is certainly not *bad*, it's useful and good.
+Some code smells to watch out for:

+- Lots of hooks: hard to remember / understand
+- Order of operations is not obvious from hook names
+- Base class implementations depend on state ... that means there's more implicit contract than just method calls in some order, you also have to understand and maintain that state.
+- Many base classes.
+Especially if you're inheriting from more than one Template Method-style base class with different sets of hooks - RUN AWAY

 ----